indraai/corpus/README.md

 `> git clone https://github.com/indraai/corpus.git`

+[Github Repo](https://github.com/indraai/corpus) - The source code repository for the corpus.

+---

-[#CORPUS]() - Listed here is the main training corpus for the Indra Quantuma Computing Environment Agents and Clients.
+[#CORPUS](https://github.com/indraai/corpus/blob/main/main.feecting) - The main training corpus for the Indra Quantuma Computing Environment Agents and Clients.
 Please make sure to become familiar with it's contents.

 To train highly accurate machine learning models, a data corpus is essential.
 Corpus of data is useful across industries to generate beneficial insights, predictions, and decisions for businesses.